Sachithx/CAPE/README.md

-# 🌐 CAPE-TST: Context-Aware Dynamic Patch Encoder for Time Series Transformers
+# 🌐 CAPE: Context-Aware Dynamic Patch Encoder for Time Series Transformers

 This repository contains the official implementation of the paper: